 - Sign up for a stand-alone Medicare Part D Prescription Drug Plan (only if the beneficiary returned to Original Medicare)

 - Drop the stand-alone Medicare Prescription Drug Plan

-The Medicare Advantage Open Enrollment Period will be replacing what was known as the Medicare Advantage Disenrollment Period that ran from January 1st to February 14th.
+The Medicare Advantage Open Enrollment Period replaced what was previously known as the Medicare Advantage Disenrollment Period that ran from January 1st to February 14th.
 The Disenrollment Period is where clients had an opportunity to switch from a Medicare Advantage Plan to Original Medicare and enroll in a Part D Prescription Drug plan.